-(6) We delineated boundaries of potential proposed critical habitat units based on the above information.
+(6) We delineated boundaries of critical habitat units based on the above information.

-Specific criteria and methodology used to determine proposed critical habitat unit boundaries are discussed below.
+Specific criteria and methodology used to determine critical habitat unit boundaries are discussed below.

-Sources of data for this proposed critical habitat designation include multiple databases maintained by Florida Fish and Wildlife Conservation Commission, Dr. James D. Williams, Florida Museum of Natural History, and U.S. Geological Survey; verified museum records from multiple institutions (see Methods in Johnson et al. 2016, pp. 164-165); and a status report by Blalock-Herod and Williams (2001, entire).
-Occurrence data included records collected from May 1916 to March 2016.
-A large number of surveys were conducted throughout the Suwannee River basin by Florida Fish and Wildlife Conservation Commission biologists during 2012-2016, and all sites with historical occurrences of Suwannee moccasinshell were sampled during this period.
+Sources of data for this critical habitat designation include multiple databases maintained by Florida Fish and Wildlife Conservation Commission, Dr. James D. Williams, Florida Museum of Natural History, and U.S. Geological Survey; verified museum records from multiple institutions (see Methods in Johnson et al. 2016, pp. 164-165); and a status report by Blalock-Herod and Williams (2001, entire).
+Historical and recent occurrence data included records collected from May 1916 to March 2016.
+Many surveys were conducted throughout the Suwannee River basin by Florida Fish and Wildlife Conservation Commission biologists during 2012-2016, and all sites with historical occurrences of Suwannee moccasinshell were sampled during this period.
 Sources of information pertaining to habitat requirements of the Suwannee moccasinshell include observations recorded during surveys and information contained in Blalock-Herod and Williams (2001, entire) and Williams et al. (2014, pp. 278-280).